andreasbinder/Preference-based-IRL-for-Robot-Locomotion/README.md

 The motivation to use suboptimal trajectories reflects the fact that generally they are easier to obtain and can be derived for most tasks relatively cheaply.
 In addition, it can be argued that the reward function is of higher quality since it mirrors the intention instead of plainly trying to explain the presented trajectories.
 We want to implement those ideas for a snake-like robot that can be simulated on the Mujoco environment.
 Those autonomous robots are used in catastrophic situation in terrain that is hardly accessible to human beings.
 For instance, it can be made use of at collapsed houses after an earthquake where it can help finding buried humans.

-## Installation
+## Setup

+### System:
-All code was written and tested on Linux Mint 19.2 and inside an virtual Python environment.
+- Linux Mint 19.2
+- Python 3.6.8
+Note: anything higher than Ubuntu 16.4 does the job as well

+### Requirements:
+- Tensorflow
+  - If GPU version: Might need cuda version 8.
+Might need specific nvidia driver "nvidia-384".

+- mujoco 1.50
+- mujoco-py >=1.50.1
+- gym[mujoco]>=0.9.6'
+- glfw>=1.4.0
+- Cython>=0.27.2
+- Baselines
+- Pandas

-For dependencies to install, please refer to the requirements.txt file.
+For further dependencies to install, please refer to the requirements.txt file.

 (NOTE!!
 Not all requirements are needed, there have to be done some checks of what is indispensable)